 Will Fiberglass Insulation Burn?
 Here are Things You Should Know About

-Look for high R-values as well as safety while purchasing insulation.
+Look for high R-values and safety while purchasing insulation.
 Flammability is a vital factor to consider.
 After all, no one wants to install flammable insulation.
-When fiberglass comes to your mind for your insulation, you might have a question pop in your mind ‘will fiberglass insulation burn?’
+When fiberglass comes to mind for your insulation, you might have a question pop in your mind: ‘Will fiberglass insulation burn?’
 Let’s take a closer look at this.

 Fiberglass insulation products, manufactured from a combination of silica sand, limestone, and soda ash, are often used in homes due to their fire retardant properties.
 The glass is made from sand, and the limestone and soda ash lessen the melting temperature required to make it.